Congress of the Peoples of the East: Reports by others

 The peasants of the East, now marching arm in arm with their democratic bourgeoisie to win independence for their countries from the Western Imperialist powers, must remember that they have their own special tasks to perform.
 Their liberation will not be achieved merely by winning political independence, and therefore they cannot halt and rest content when that is won....
 For the complete and real liberation of the peasantry of the East from all forms of oppression, dependence, and exploitation, it is also necessary to overthrow the rule of their landlords and bourgeoisie and to establish the Soviet power of the workers and peasants...

 A final seventh session, held the night of September 7, established a permanent executive body called the Council for Propaganda and Action of the Peoples of the East.
 This body was to convene additional Congresses of the Peoples of the East "no less frequently than once a year" and to conduct day-to-day work in the interval between Congresses.
 This entity seems to have been more or less stillborn, with only one subsequent Congress of the Toilers of the East convened in Moscow in January and February 1922.

-An additional short discussion on the situation faced by the women's movement in the East was also conducted, with Naciye Suman of the Communist Party of Turkey delivering a report to the congress in Turkish.
+An additional short discussion on the situation faced by the women's movement in the East was also conducted, with Naciye Hanım of the Communist Party of Turkey delivering a report to the congress in Turkish.
 Included was a call for equality of rights between the genders, unconditional access of women to education, equality of marriage rights, an end to polygamy, employment of women in government institutions, and the establishment of committees for the rights and protection of women.